The 6 Different “From” Addresses Inside Every Email

 From: “Your Bank” <[email protected]>

-But here’s the important part:
+But here’s the critical point:

 That’s why phishing emails can appear to come from trusted brands.
+The visible From: line means nothing unless authentication systems verify it.

 2. The Reply-To: address (where replies actually go)